WoutDLN/rp4if/md/00-commandlinefull.md

 Using this syntax, you make sure that the command (and the same goes for e.g. `cp`) will be applied to all filenames ending in `.txt` and only those.
 As such, the asterisk functions as a kind of wildcard that would match any filename in the directory specified, as long as it ends in `.txt`.

-This means that if you have entered the above command, there will be no more `.txt.` files on your `Desktop`, and that the ones that were there (such as `newsource.txt` and `target.txt` will have moved to your `Documents` instead.
+This means that if you have entered the above command, there will be no more `.txt.` files on your `Desktop`, and that the ones that were there (such as `newwout.txt` and `wout2.txt` will have moved to your `Documents` instead.

 ---